followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/50 Adaptability.md

 [note]

-The layout does not automatically adapt to changes made in the widget's container at runtime.
+The table layout does not automatically adapt to changes made in the widget's container at runtime.
 Therefore, if you enable a user to resize the container, call the [updateDimensions()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#updateDimensions) method after each resizing to render the **DataGrid** in the new size.

 ---
 ##### jQuery